ilpianista/meteoeuregio/README.md

 1. Copy the `custom_components/meteoeuregio` folder to your Home Assistant custom_components directory.
 1. Restart Home Assistant to recognize the new integration.

+## Setup

+1. Go to Configuration → Devices & Services in Home Assistant.
+2. Click Add Integration.
+3. Search for Meteo Euregio.
+4. Follow the prompts to select your desired coordinates.

 ## Donate

 Donations via [Liberapay](https://liberapay.com/ilpianista) or Bitcoin (1Ph3hFEoQaD4PK6MhL3kBNNh9FZFBfisEH) are always welcomed, _thank you_!